 - Create a custom block list

 The downside is the documentation.
-My experience with ISP documentation has been that the content is geared toward network engineers and not customers.
+My experience with ISP documentation has been that the content is geared toward network engineers, not customers.
 Sadly, this means you may have to call or contact technical support.

 This approach can be as easy or complicated as you like.
 I wrote a hosts files tutorial several years ago.
-The idea is that you redirect your web browser to go to another IP address, such as your local machine, rather than the intended site.
+The idea is to redirect your web browser to another IP address, such as your local machine, rather than the intended site.
 Usually, the fix requires you to add a line to your computer’s Hosts file using a text editor.
 The process is similar if you use Mac OS.

 In the example above, I added a line for YouTube.com at the bottom.
 If I now try to access the site with my browser, I’ll get an error message similar to the one below.
 The message is a bit cryptic and probably wouldn’t make anyone look at your hosts file.
 However, one line did allow me to block access to a website.